commercetools/test-data/docs/guidelines/migrating-existing-model.md

   .buildGraphql<TChannelGraphql>();
 ```

-Again, since we want to be backwards, we need to keep that API and add the new builders.
+Again, since we want to be backwards compatible, we need to keep that API and add the new builders.
 Here is what it should look like:

 ```ts